 - Valuation Data

 Early adopters of robotic process automation (RPA) are finding positive return on investment and cost certainty, according to the Computer Economics Technology Trends 2019 study.
 RPA, along with IT security technology and enterprise asset management, is the newest technology to be added to the study, and it appears that despite current low adoption and investment rates, RPA will have a growing role in business in the years to come.

 The study polled IT organizations worldwide on their experience with 15 leading technologies.
 According to Figure 98 from the full study, RPA ranked at the bottom for both adoption and investment.
-But it was in the top third for ROI, meaning that a large number of organizations were able to see a positive return on their investment within 18 months of deployment.
+But it was in the top third for ROI, meaning that a large number of organizations were able to see a positive return on their investment within two years of deployment.
 It was also in the top third for success in total cost of ownership, meaning that a large number of companies were able to deploy RPA for less than or equal to the amount they budgeted.
 Satisfaction was also high for this technology.

 Robotic process automation is the use of software “robots” to automate processes that are normally performed by clerical or administrative users, typically using multiple business applications.
 The term does not refer to the use of mechanical robots, such as factory automation or material handling robots.